jsom1/jsom1.github.io/_walkthroughs/ScriptKiddie.md

 ![web site]({{https://jsom1.github.io/}}/_images/htb_sk_site.png)
 </div>

-While will try its functionnalities, we start dirbuster in the background:
+While we try its functionnalities, we can start dirbuster in the background:

 ````
 sudo dirb http://10.10.10.226:5000 -r